 Chief Kikelomo (Kiki) Laniyonu Edwards has over 30 years' experience in elder care provision and management.
-She is ADI Ambassador for the WHO African Region; the founder and chair of the Dementia Care Society of Nigeria (DCSoN); the founder and director of Rossetti Care Ltd, Nigeria; and has also established DementiaNigeria.com to raise awareness, educate and support families of Nigerians living with dementia.
+She is the founder and CEO of Dementia Care Society of Nigeria (DCSoN); the founder and director of Rossetti Care Ltd, Nigeria; and has also established Dementia Friends Nigeria an Alzheimer's Society initiative, and DementiaNigeria.com to raise awareness, educate and support families of Nigerians living with dementia.

 Kiki Edwards has built a care centre and residential care facility in Nigeria and developed a network of Purple Angels and Dementia Champions to raise dementia awareness across Nigeria.
 She launched Purple Angel Dementia Awareness Nigeria in 2014 and Dementia Friends Nigeria in 2016.
-She has also educated communities on issues related to dementia; invited community members to participate in support groups, memory cafes, memory clinics, open days, and conferences; and fostered key alliances and engaged government officials in debates regarding policy on ageing.
+She has also educated communities on issues related to dementia; invited community members to participate in support groups, memory cafes, memory clinics, open days, and conferences.

 - Margaret A. Hamburg, MDWDC Member